Deltares/Koswat/docs/installation.md

 ```console
 conda create -n koswat_env python==3.13 pip
 ```
+!!! note
-> Note: At the time of writing of this document koswat is supported for `python>=3.11,<3.14`.
+    At the time of writing of this document koswat is supported for `python>=3.11,<3.14`.

 ### Installation

-Koswat is not published at a package repository such as [Pypi], however you can install it directly from GitHub as follows:
+Koswat is not published at a package repository such as [Pypi](https://pypi.org/), however you can install it directly from GitHub as follows:

 1. Latest available (`master`):
     ```bash